Chromoprotein/ai-project/README.md

 - Improve bots:

-    - Remember the last used 3 bots and display them as shortcuts on the chat page
     - "New chat" button that automatically uses the previous bot

     - fix avatar loading issue on chat page